 Oslo is the beautiful capital of Norway and the perfect place to start your trip around the country.
-You’ll find everything from sauna boats, to world-class museums, and the stunning Royal Palace.
+You’ll find everything from sauna boats to world-class museums, and the stunning Royal Palace.
 No matter how long you have to explore the city, there is truly something for everyone!
-Here are the best things to do in Oslo Norway and great tips from our own visit.
+Here are the best 13 things to do in Oslo Norway and fun tips from our own visit.

 1. Stroll Along the Harbor

 The Oslo harbor is one of the most popular areas of the city.
-When visiting in the summer we loved seeing everyone jumping in the ocean from the small platforms and laying out on the docks.
+During the summer, we loved seeing everyone jumping in the ocean from the small platforms and laying out on the docks.

-Make sure to spend plenty of time walking along the Oslo harbor!
-There are many outdoor cafes, restaurants, and bars overlooking the water.
+Make sure to spend plenty of time walking along the Oslo harbor.
+There are so many outdoor cafes, restaurants, and bars overlooking the water to enjoy.

 2. Climb the Oslo Opera House

-The Opera House is one of the most iconic buildings in the city and is located right along the harbor.
+The Opera House is one of the most iconic buildings in Oslo and located right along the harbor.
 One of the best things to do in Oslo Norway is to actually walk up to the top!

-The unique design is one of the coolest we’ve seen in Europe, and the views from the roof are even better.
-The slanted angles allow for visitors to make the steep climb up and enjoy looking out over the city.
+The unique design is one of the coolest we’ve seen in Europe, and the best views are from the roof.
+The slanted angles allow for visitors to make the steep climb up and look out over the city.

 3. Go Swimming at Opera Beach

 Just below the Oslo Norway Opera House is a small sandy beach that might surprise you!
-We certainly didn’t expect to see one in the middle of the capital city.
+We certainly didn’t expect to see one in the middle of Norway’s capital.

-In the summer months, Opera Beach was full of people swimming and enjoying the sunny afternoon.
+In the summer months, Opera Beach was full of people swimming and enjoying the sunny day.
 There is also a small dock right off of the shore that you can swim out to.

 5. Take the Boat to Museum Island

 While we’re on the subject… Another awesome way to see the history of Norway is to take a boat to Museum Island.
-Not only will you be able to visit three amazing Museums, but the boat has gorgeous views of the harbor.
-The island itself is even a nice place to walk around and enjoy the scenery.
+Not only will you be able to visit three amazing museums, but the boat has gorgeous views of the harbor.
+The island itself is also a great way to walk around and enjoy the scenery.

 If you plan to make the trip to Museum Island getting the Oslo Pass will save you time and money.
-This covers both the ferry cost & museum entrances.
-The Oslo pass also gains you entry to many other attractions and public transportation around the city.
+This covers both the ferry cost and ticket prices for entrance.
+The Oslo pass even gains you entry to many other attractions and public transportation around the city.

-Karl Johan is a massive walking street that will take you from the Oslo Norway Central Station all the way to the Royal Palace.
-The street is always buzzing with activity and where you’ll find endless shops, cafes, and restaurants.
+Karl Johan is a massive walking street that will take you from the Oslo Norway Central Station all the way to the Royal Residence.
+The street is always lively and where you’ll find endless shops, cafes, and restaurants.

-The Royal Palace is very unique in the sense that you can literally walk right up to it!
-During certain times of the year, you can actually tour the famous palace as well.
+The Royal Palace is very unique in the sense that you can literally walk right up to it.
+During certain times of the year, you are actually able to go inside famous palace.
 From late June until the middle of August, travelers can take a guided tour of the grounds.

-The palace was built in the early 19th century as the home to King Charles III John who reigned over both Norway and Sweden.
+The historic building was constructed in the early 19th century as the home to King Charles III John who reigned over both Norway and Sweden.
 Interestingly enough, it’s still the current home to King Harald V of Norway!

 8. Eat at Mathallen Market

-One of the best things to do in Oslo Norway is to sample all the delicious food!
-Around the city, you’ll find traditional Norwegian treats, fresh seafood, and great international dishes!
+One of the top things to do in Oslo Norway is to sample all the delicious food.
+All around the city, you’ll find traditional Norwegian treats, fresh seafood, and great international dishes.

-One of our favorite places to go for a little bit of everything is Mathallen Market.
+A great place that has a little bit of everything is Mathallen Market.
 Located in the Grünerløkka neighborhood, this large food court makes for a nice day trip for lunch or dinner.
+We took a beautiful stroll from the city to Mathallen and had such a great meal!

 → Mathallen Oslo: 7 Things to Know About the Popular Food Market

-Completed in the early 1300’s, the medeival Akershus Fortress protected Oslo for many centuries.
-Under the reign of King Christian IV it was converted into a royal castle and residence.
+Completed in the early 1300’s, the Akershus castle protected Oslo for many centuries.
+Under the reign of King Christian IV it was converted into a royal medieval castle and residence.

 The outdoor area is completely free to walk around and includes several stunning viewpoints of the city.
-You can also take guided tours of the indoor space during the summer months.
+You can also take guided tours of the indoor space during the summer.

 10. Explore Aker Brygge

 Many of the best things to do in Oslo Norway can be found in the Aker Brygge neighborhood.
-Set right on the water, it’s the perfect place to grab some high-end Nordic cuisine.
+Set right on the water, it’s the perfect spot to grab some high-end Nordic cuisine.

 This is also where many of the fun dinner cruises leave from at night!
-So when you’re not strolling along the waterfront, you can get onto the water and see it from a different perspective.
+So when you’re not taking a short walk along the waterfront, you can head to Aker Brygge to see it from a different perspective.

 That’s right!
 You can get a membership if you live in Oslo or simply pay for a day pass at KOK Oslo Sauna.
 Jumping between the chilly water and warm sauna makes for one of the most unique things to do in Oslo.